volumio/Volumio2/README.md

     Every service (input, output, visualization etc) will be treated as a standalone entity.
 This will allow to add external plugins in the future.
 The plugins will be composed of a folder, with all the methods, and a "manifest file" which is an executable that sends via nodes js its name, its available methods and other informations.
 At system startup every manifest in the manifest folder is executed, so the system receives with WS all the available plugins and their capabilities and methods.
 Then the core knows what is availbable and how to call them.

-- [ ] Music Database System
+- [X] Music Database System

-    Every music service available will feature its own LevelDB database, storing its pertaining music file.
-The Volumio core then needs to query those databases to retrieve available music, so it can route the appropriate request to the right service for a certain song.
+    Music stored on USB Drives, Device memory or NAS will be handled by MPD, and therefore they'll be stored in its DB.
+Other services which requires a DB can have their levelDB database in place.
+For online services, that are meant to be browsed "live" this doesn't apply.

 ### Operating System

-- [ ] Custom Debian Based Operating System
+- [X] Custom Debian Based Operating System
  - [X] Minimal Jessie Based BSP
  - [X] SystemD migration
+ - [X] Remote Scripted Build system with Recipes
+ - [X] X86 Support
- - [ ] Volumio APT repo
+ - [X] Volumio APT repo

-- [ ] Custom Compiled Core Packages
+- [X] Custom Compiled Core Packages
  - [X] MPD
  - [X] SPOP
  - [X] Upmpdcli